Parque de María Luisa#2 in Best Things To Do in Seville

 With so much to see and plenty of orange trees for shade, exploring the park may take up a big chunk of your day.
-"We watched the people going by [and] walked around enjoying the warmth," one TripAdvisor reviewer said.
-"I'd recommend putting aside at least an hour to enjoy the many different fountains, bridges [and] plants."
+The park is an ideal place for people-watching and soaking up the sun, and previous visitors recommended spending at least an hour exploring its various sights.

 Although the park is free to visit at any time of day, use your best judgment when walking around at night, as you would in most major cities.
 The various things to do within the park are open at different times, and admission costs vary; visit each attraction's website for further details.

 The Spanish monarchy doesn't quite boast the worldwide clout of the British monarchy, but royalty is royalty, right?
 Take the chance to step into sovereignty when you enter the Real Alcázar palace and gardens.
 The palace was built in the seventh century and it still occasionally hosts the royal family when they visit Seville.
 While the original structure dates back to the Middle Ages, the entire palace has been heavily influenced by different architectural and cultural styles, ranging from Gothic to Baroque.
 The intricate architectural design is known as mudéjar – a Muslim and Christian artistic fusion unique to Andalusia.
 Explore on your own or use an audio tour to guide you through the luxurious rooms of the palace like the Salón de Embajadores (Hall of Ambassadors) and the Patio de las Doncellas (Patio of the Maidens).
 But to gain access to the Cuarto Real Alto (the Upper Royal Quarters), you'll need to pay for a guided tour.